acoiman/wildfire_modeling/README.md

 # ![fire](https://github.githubassets.com/images/icons/emoji/unicode/1f525.png) ​Wildfire Modeling in Yosemite National Park

 In this tutorial, we will show you how to model wildfire events using the [r.ros](https://grass.osgeo.org/grass78/manuals/r.ros.html) and [r.spread](https://grass.osgeo.org/grass78/manuals/r.spread.html) modules of  [GRASS GIS](https://grass.osgeo.org/).
-We will perform fire simulations in three areas in the [Yosemite National Park](https://www.nps.gov/yose/index.htm) , California USA  during the summer season in 2020 (`from 2020-06-20 through 2020-09-22`).
+We will perform one fire simulation in [Yosemite National Park](https://www.nps.gov/yose/index.htm), California USA  during the summer season in 2020 (`from 2020-06-20 through 2020-09-22`).

 ## How to start